rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 }
 ```

-This group makes sure all property fetches and methods call know their type they're called on.
+This group makes sure all property fetches and methods call know the type they're called on.

 😊